apache/horaedb-docs/docs/src/en/cluster_deployment/platform.md

-As an open source cloud-native, CeresDB can be deployed in the Intel/ARM-based architecture server, and major virtualization environments.
+As an open source cloud-native, HoraeDB can be deployed in the Intel/ARM-based architecture server, and major virtualization environments.

 |                         OS                         | status |
 | :------------------------------------------------: | :----: |